kalee1/Gantt-Chart/README.md

-# THIS DOCUMENT IS UNDER DEVELOPMENT

 ## Introduction
-A basic implementation of a Gantt Chart using D3.js based on the work of [https://github.com/dk8996/Gantt-Chart].
+A basic implementation of a Gantt Chart using D3.js based on the work of [Dimitry Kudryavtsev](https://github.com/dk8996/Gantt-Chart).
 Here an example.

 **New features:**